sLandserve/landscape_simulation/workflow.md

 # Distance and attribute tables

-Next step is to create the distance matrix, and table which includes `ID`, `patch_type`, `patch_area` for each simulated landscape.
+Next step is to create the distance matrix, and table which includes `ID`, `patch_code` (0 = neutral, 1 = supply, 2 = demand, 3 = supply/demand), `patch_area` for each simulated landscape.
 We will also include the parameters used to generate the landscape on the attribute table, for ease of analysis.

+For the fanmod file outputs, there are 4 columns (as per the expected fanmod input for coloured vertices): int1 = id of node one, int2 = id of node two, int3 = type of node one, int4 = type of node two.
+At the moment, we assume that two nodes are linked if the distance between patches is less than the median distance between patches in that network.
+We also assume bidirectionality.
+Both of these need refining based on the service typology.